Hemrock MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Returns') and resource ('universal context-setting primer for Hemrock models'), and distinguishes it from siblings by emphasizing it should always be run first before any other prompts.
-This provides a clear, specific purpose with sibling differentiation.
+The description clearly states the verb 'returns' and the resource 'universal context-setting primer', and distinguishes its purpose from siblings by emphasizing it should be run first.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.